webdeveric/what-template-am-i-using/readme.txt

 Tested up to: 3.8.1
 Stable tag: 0.1.4

-This plugin is inteneded for theme developers to use.
+This plugin is intended for theme developers to use.
 It shows the current template being used to render the page, current post type, and much more.

 == Description ==

-This plugin is inteneded for theme developers to use.
+This plugin is intended for theme developers to use.
 It shows the current template being used to render the page, current post type, and much more.

 The info is only displayed for users that have the edit_theme_options capability.